MirasCarlo934/BeeHiveDocu/website-top-documentation.md

 # API

 The previous section covers the basics of BeeHive's comprehensive API.
-To make use of all the fantastic capabilities and functionalities of BeeHive, read the complete API document <u>here</u>.
+To make use of all the fantastic capabilities and functionalities of BeeHive, read the API overview <u>here</u>.